5xDiego/5xDiego/README.md

 ### Hi there 👋
 ## My name is Diego!

-- 🔭 I’m currently working on React Vite Websites
+- 🔭 I’m currently working on React Websites
-- 🌱 I’m currently learning Next.js, Svelte and TypeScript
+- 🌱 I’m currently learning Next.js and TypeScript

 ## Skills